-The 50-year-old was long considered Sutter's eventual replacement, though the firing of general manager Dean Lombardi and Sutter earlier this month put everything into question.
-When assistant Davis Payne and retained Stevens one day after his own promotion, the new GM made it clear Stevens was the favorite for the job.
+Stevens, the 50-year-old former Philadelphia Flyers coach, was long considered Sutter's likely replacement, though the firing of Lombardi and Sutter earlier this month put everything into question.
+When Blake fired assistant Davis Payne and retained Stevens one day after his own promotion, the new GM made it clear Stevens was the favorite for the job.

-The shift from a hard-nosed disciplinarian like Sutter to a players' coach like Stevens is a drastic one for Los Angeles, which has missed the playoffs in two of the past three years after winning the Stanley Cup in 2012 and 2014.
-When Lombardi and Sutter were fired, Rob Blake was named GM.
+The shift from a hard-nosed disciplinarian like Sutter to a players' coach like Stevens is a drastic one for Los Angeles, which has missed the playoffs twice since winning the Stanley Cup in 2012 and 2014.
+When Lombardi and Sutter were fired, Blake was named GM.

 ESPN first reported Stevens' promotion.

 Stevens' greatest task will be finding new ways to generate offense from largely the same roster for a low-scoring team that was focused on defense-first, two-way hockey during Sutter's largely successful tenure.
 Los Angeles' 201 goals this season - down 24 from last season - were tied for the fifth fewest in the NHL.

 Blake opened his tenure in charge by identifying scoring as the single most important factor for the Kings in the upcoming seasons.

 ''John and I had very productive dialogue this last week in relation to his head coaching philosophy and specifically how he would implement a strategy to activate our players offensively while maintaining the defensive philosophies we have come to be known for,'' Blake said. ''I am confident that we are both in agreement on how that can be executed.''